tediko/launch-countdown-timer/README.md

 ## Overview

 ### Intro
 Hello!
 This is my solution to [Launch countdown timer - Frontend Mentor](https://www.frontendmentor.io/challenges/launch-countdown-timer-N0XkGfyz-) challenge.
 It was really tough challenge.
-This was my second time i tried to finish this challenge, this time successfully.
+This was my second time i tried to finish it, this time successfully.

 ### The challenge